TAliFenton/SuperMario/README.md

 # Super-Mario-Bros
-Simulate the first level of Super Mario Bros original game.
+Simulate some of the basic characteristics of the first level of Super Mario Bros.

+For this project, we are using SFML along with Visual Studio 2015 and XCode.